Swap Vanilla Extract in Cookies with Can You Use Vanilla Extract in Cookies?, Vanilla Beans, Vanilla Bean Paste, Vanilla Powder, and Vanilla Essense.

 Incorporating just a hint of vanilla will take your cookies from ordinary to extraordinary.

-The 5 Best Substitutes for Vanilla Extract in Cookies
+5 Vanilla Extract Alternatives for Cookies

 Here are five of the best substitutes you can use: